peytoncordero/DRI25/data-literacies.md

 - False
 </Quiz>

-Revisit lesson [More Stages of Data: Analyzed](/workshops/data-ethics/?page=8) to learn more.
+Revisit lesson <Link page=8 workshop='data-literacies'>More Stages of Data: Analyzed</Link> to learn more.

 __3. Measurements are accurate when: (Select one of the following)__